-1 CIPD Absence Management Report 2011
+&lt;sup>1 CIPD Absence Management Report 2012

-- 2.7 Approximately one fifth of employers report that absences not due to genuine ill-health rank amongst the top five most common causes of short term absence for both manual and non-manual workers.
+- 2.6 The most common cause of absence was illness, in particular minor illnesses such as colds, flu, stomach upsets, headaches and migraines for both manual and non-manual employees.
+Musculoskeletal injuries, back pain and stress are the next most common causes of short-term absence.
+Stress is more common for non-manual workers, whilst musculoskeletal injuries and back pain are more common for manual workers. - 2.7 Fewer employers rank absences not due to genuine ill health among their top five most common causes of short-term absence compared with last year.
 Non-genuine absence is reportedly most common in private sector organisations. - 2.8 The most common causes of long-term absence are stress, acute medical conditions (for example stroke, heart attack and cancer), musculoskeletal injuries, mental ill-health and back pain.
 Musculoskeletal injuries and back pain were particularly common for manual workers, while stress was more common for non-manual workers.
-Stress and musculoskeletal injuries were particularly common causes of long-term absence in the public sector. - 2.9 Over 40% of employers report an increase in stress-related absence (over 50% in the public sector), the main causes of work related stress being workloads, external relationships, and organizational change/restructuring and management styles.
-Job insecurity is a more common cause of stress this year compared with last year and is higher in the public sector.
-60% of employers are taking steps to reduce stress in the workplace however the proportion doing so has fallen compared to last year. - 2.10 A large majority of companies were taking action to reduce absence.
+Stress and musculoskeletal injuries were particularly common causes of long-term absence in the public sector. - 2.9 Over 52% of employers in the public sector report an increase in stress-related absence (compared to 40% in the previous year), the main causes of work related stress being workloads, external relationships, and organizational change/restructuring and management styles.
+Job insecurity and organizational change are a more common cause of stress this year especially in the public sector.
+Three-fifths of employers are taking steps to reduce stress in the workplace however more than one quarter are not taking any steps to address it. - 2.10 A large majority of companies were taking action to reduce absence.
 Return-to-work interviews trigger mechanisms to review attendance, giving sickness absence information to line managers and disciplinary procedures for unacceptable absence were perceived as the most effective policies and in fact organizations that used these policies had less absence on average than those that did not.
 The involvement of occupational health services, return to work interviews and disciplinary procedures for unacceptable absence are identified as the top three most effective approaches for managing long-term absence.
 Private sector employees identify restricting sick pay as being one of the most effective ways of managing short-term absence.